🔶Save Detection Results

 Parameter Description

-Used to control whether to perform smoothing on the polygon contours in the input detection results.
-Applies only to polygons with more than 4 vertices.
+Controls whether to apply smoothing processing to polygon contours in the input detection results, only for polygons with more than 4 vertices.

-• Enabled (default): Attempts to smooth the edges of polygons, typically used to reduce redundant control points and facilitate subsequent manual annotation adjustments.
+• Enable (Default): Attempt to smooth polygon edges, usually used to reduce redundant control points for easier subsequent manual annotation adjustment.

-• Disabled: Directly uses the original, unmodified polygon vertex data.
+• Disable: Directly use original, unmodified polygon vertex data.

 Parameter Description

-Used to control the intensity of polygon contour smoothing, determining the precision of contour approximation.
+Controls the intensity of polygon contour smoothing processing, determining the precision of contour approximation.

-• Larger value: Results in fewer polygon vertices.
-Appropriately reducing the number of vertices can facilitate subsequent manual annotation adjustments; however, too few vertices will cause significant loss of detail, leading to excessive deviation from the original polygon contour.
-If the number of vertices after smoothing is too small (less than 3), the operator will attempt to use the minimum bounding rectangle as the contour.
+• Larger Value: Fewer polygon vertices.
+Appropriately reducing vertex count can facilitate subsequent manual annotation adjustment; too few vertices will lose significant details, causing excessive deviation from the original polygon contour.
+If the vertex count after smoothing is too few (less than 3), the operator will attempt to use the minimum bounding rectangle as the contour.

-• Smaller value: Results in more polygon vertices, and the contour will be closer to the original detection result.
-However, too small a value may lead to an excessive number of retained vertices, making manual adjustment more difficult.
+• Smaller Value: More polygon vertices, contour closer to original detection results.
+However, values that are too small may result in retaining too many vertices, making manual adjustment more difficult.

 Parameter Range